abnsoft/AbnLogbackExternal/README.txt

 Logback, outside of war, external using logback, logback outside war.

-This is extends of ServletContextListener.
+It extends of ServletContextListener.
 Using this listener allows you to use in web application Logback config file in any place of filesystem.
-You should not place now logback.xml either only inside of web app or classpath.
+You should not place now logback.xml either only inside of a web app or classpath.

 The main goal of this library is changing the logging on the fly without restarting and changing any files in web applicat